 2. Running the Replenishment Process

-Note: You can quickly review items that need reorder by clicking the list view footer link: Find Items Requiring Replenishment.
+Note: Quickly locate all items that need reorder by clicking the footer link to Find Items Requiring Replenishment.

 Running the Generate Inventory Replenishment process creates both purchase orders and notices: